rfgamaral/PlexMusicRatingsSync/README.md

 - Bidirectional sync between Plex and audio files
 - Import and export ratings between Plex and audio files
+- Support for both half-star and full-star ratings
 - Supports MP3 (ID3v2), FLAC, M4A (AAC/ALAC), OGG, and Opus formats
 - Support for multiple Plex music libraries
 - Compatible with rating schemes from multiple applications